Hello *****, can I call you that?

 In the morning, she came to meet me.
 It was raining heavily; both in Mumbai and that city.
 Both the cities were crying.
 I begged her to stay with folded hands but she was done with me.
-I kept my head on her feet to forgive me but she had to go.
-I had all the questions, she had no answer.
+I kept my head on her feet to stay but she’d to go.

 I cried a lot.

 I blamed her all the while but after many years, when I learned the art and craft of introspection, slowly-slowly I realized some of my mistakes.
-I learn the art and craft of forgives, compassion, kindness and gratitude.
-That is the time I contacted her to seek forgiveness.
+I learn the art and craft of forgives, compassion, kindness, and gratitude.
+That’s the time I contacted her to seek forgiveness.

 And to my surprise, she was already waiting with folded hands to ask forgiveness for what she did.

 The chapter is closed now but I can’t forget that night when I cried all night long.
-Although I have managed to get all the broken pieces—of my heart—together, I am unable to find some.
+Although I’ve managed to get all the broken pieces — of my heart — together, I’m unable to find some.

 I can’t forget the tears; they were so innocent, so alone.
 They wanted to say so much but tears are just words the heart can’t say.